ydataai/ydata-profiling/README.md

 ## Supporting open source

-Maintaining and developing the open-source code for pandas-profiling, with millions of downloads and thousands of users, would not be possible with support of our gracious sponsors.
+Maintaining and developing the open-source code for pandas-profiling, with millions of downloads and thousands of users, would not be possible without support of our gracious sponsors.

 <table>
 <tr>